- Media centre

 - EIB Environmental and Social Completion Sheets (ESCS), which summarise the Bank’s assessment of environmental and social issues at project completion stage and are published on the Register after the completion of the EIB investment, and if the ESDS for the project has already been published.

-The full Environmental and Social Impact Assessment Studies/Statements/Reports for all projects, where applicable.
-These include EIA Reports for projects inside EU, and ESIA Reports for outside EU.
+- The full Environmental and Social Impact Assessment Studies/Statements/Reports for all projects, where applicable.
+These include EIA Reports for projects inside EU, and ESIA Reports for outside the EU.

 - Social documentation, such as Resettlement Action Plans (RAP), Stakeholder Engagement Plans (SEP), Livelihood and Restoration/Compensation Plans, Resettlement Policy Frameworks, and Indigenous Peoples Development Plans.
 If applicable, these are published once available to the Bank.

 - In addition, the Public register also includes key environmental policy documents, reports, and guidelines, such as the EIB Environmental and Social Standards, and Carbon Footprint Reports.

 Does the public register contain all of the environmental and social documents held by the Bank?